MontiCore/monticore/docs/BestPractices-Language-Design.md

 * Defined by: BR

-### Versioning an evolving langauge?
+### Versioning an evolving language?
 * When languages evolve, models may become invalid, because certain (now obligatory) parts are missing, or old keywords are used.
-* We generally believe that a language that is made for long lasting models should not embody its version in the models (i.e. like Java, C++ and other GPLs and unlike XML dialects).
+* We generally believe that a language that is made for long-lasting models should not embody its version in the models (i.e. like Java, C++ and other GPLs and unlike XML dialects).
 * When evolving a language, you should only evolve it in conservative form, i.e.